freesewing/freesewing/markdown/dev/guides/markdown/jargon/en.md

 ---

 Jargon are terms that could throw off new users.
-Rather than create a glossary on every page, we use a plugin to manage jargon terms for us.
+Rather than create a glossary on every page, we use MDX to manage jargon terms for us.
 This page shows you how to use it.

 <Tip compact>Think of jargon as glossary terms</Tip>